CnAlexRocket/STM157_OpenSourceHouseControlWithDoorBell/README.md

 ## For the Design:
 ### When you get home, opening the door with your fingerprint, then seeing the message on the control center screen: Dear, You have a parcel in the parcel locker.
 ### You look at the screen.
-It's showing the remainder of water supply, power supply, gas supply, and the house temperature, and the control center suggesting you open the air condition.
+It's showing the remainder of water supply, power supply, gas supply, and the house temperature.
+The control center is suggesting you open the air condition.
 ### You click the screen, showing who visited your room and who operated your control center when you outside in fast speed.
 ### Then you closed the supervisor by AI face recoganition, enjoying your watching tv.
 ### ...